 Training

-2. Preparation for Advancement in Law Enforcement
+Prepare for a Career in Law Enforcement

 • Prosecutors must prove each statutory element of the crimes charged beyond a reasonable doubt to get convictions.
 If the defense counsel can introduce reasonable doubt in any “one” element, the accused can walk.
 Your ability to properly identify and prove each element gives you confidence that your arrests are solid and should result in a confession or conviction.